anupambhatnagar/GPUPuzzlers/pages/glossary.md

 __Memory Controller__: the hardware that reads and writes from DRAM performs DRAM maintainence events (for example, memory refresh)

-__Load/Store Architecture__: an architecture where instructions either load/store from registers to RAM or perform operations registers.
+__Load/Store Architecture__: an architecture where instructions either load/store from registers to RAM or perform operations in registers.
 This is the most prevalent computer architecture today.

 __Instruction Level Parallelism (ILP)__: a microarchitectural innovation by which multiple instructions are executed in parallel.